 Get the Report

 Title: From Independence to Civil War: Atrocity Prevention and US Policy toward South Sudan

 Publication: July 2018

-The war continued until 2005, when a Comprehensive Peace Agreement (CPA) was signed in Abuja, Nigeria, between Garang and Bashir.
-As part of that peace agreement, citizens of the south were given the opportunity for a future vote as to whether to remain part of Sudan or to break off and become an independent country.
+The wars claimed two million lives and continued until 2005, when the Comprehensive Peace Agreement (CPA) was signed between Sudanese President Omar al-Bashir and then-leader of the Sudan People’s Liberation Army (SPLA) John Garang.
+Brokered by the United States, whose government and grassroots advocacy community had long supported southern independence, the CPA included a provision that gave citizens of South Sudan the opportunity to vote whether to remain part of Sudan or to break off and become an independent country.

-Amid much optimism, and with support from the United States and the international community, the referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.
+Some feared that the referendum or full separation from Sudan would reignite violence between the north and the south.
+Despite the fears, and with support from the international community, a peaceful referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.